If we playfully consider blockchain as the “it girl” of Web3, we’re curious to know — how does she do it all? The secret: layers.

 What Is a Layer 1 Blockchain?

 Layer 1 refers to the base infrastructure of a blockchain.
-Nicknamed “the mainnet,” layer 1 protocols have distinct functionalities such as the ability to process and finalize transactions on its own chain.
+Nicknamed “the mainnet,” layer 1 protocols have distinct functionalities such as the ability to process and finalize transactions on their own chain.
 As the main network within their ecosystem, they define the rules.

 What Is Layer 1 in Blockchain?

 Layer 1 is the fundamental base network of a blockchain platform.
-It executes all on-chain transactions and therefore acts as a public ledger’s source of truth.
+It executes all on-chain transactions and acts as a public ledger’s source of truth.

 Determining which consensus mechanism is fit for a platform comes down to a trade-off between three main features: security, scalability and decentralization.
 This compromise is commonly referred to as “the blockchain trilemma,” a concept originally identified by Ethereum co-founder Vitalik Buterin.
 Whatever isn’t fully covered by layer 1 protocols — typically scalability — can be compensated for in the layer 2 protocol built on top of it (more on that later), serving as an extension to the mainnet’s functionality.